Robust Linear Precoder Design for 3D Massive MIMO Downlink with A Posteriori Channel Model: Channel Model and Problem Formulation

-For the BS, we assume there exist a 3D coordinate as plotted in Fig.~\ref{fig:3D corrdinate}.
+For the BS, we assume there exists a 3D coordinate as plotted in Fig.~\ref{fig:3D corrdinate}.
 The UPA is put on the $xz$-plane.
-The steering vector $\mathbf{a}_t(u_t,v_t)$ for the UPA at the BS side is extended from the steering vector for the ULA as
+Let $d_x$ and $d_z$ be the antenna spacing of each row and column of the UPA.
+The steering vector $\mathbf{a}_t(u_t,v_t)$ for the UPA at the BS side is extended from that for the ULA as

 where